Blueberry Muffin Hosta Care Guide

 Blueberry Muffin Hosta

-Blueberry Muffin Hosta can grow in most types of soil, but if you want to give it a good start you need to improve the soil a bit.
-This is especially true if your soil is too clay or too sandy.
+Blueberry Muffin Hosta can grow in most soil types, but if you want to give it a good start, you must improve the soil a bit.
+This is especially true if your soil is too clay.

 Watering

 This hosta, like most others, needs to be watered.
 This is especially true in the summer heat.
-Watering is also necessary if the Blueberry Muffin Hosta is growing under a tree canopy because the roots of the tree quickly absorb water.

-The best way to check if watering is necessary is to feel the soil with your fingers and if it is 2 inches dry you should water.
+The best way to check if watering is necessary is to feel the soil with your fingers, and if it is 2 inches dry, you should water.
 When watering, use about 1 gallon of water per plant.

 Blueberry Muffin Hosta

-To succeed, divide the rhizome only when it already has at least 10 leaf petioles (eyes).
-The best time of year for dividing a hosta is in the second half of autumn.
+The easiest and fastest way to propagate Blueberry Muffin Hosta is by dividing.
+To succeed, divide the rhizome only when it already has 10 buds.
+The best time of year for dividing a hosta is in the spring.

 Problems

-To cure the hosta, spray the leaves with a multi-purpose fungicide or copper fungicide.
+To cure the hosta, spray the leaves with a multi-purpose or copper fungicide.
 Repeat the spraying after two weeks.

 To get rid of slugs, use a variety of traps.
 But the best effect on these pests is iron sulfate granules.
-This product is absolutely safe for other living creatures.

 Read more: What Is Eating My Hostas?